Skrrytch/ImageOrganizr/readme.md

 Here is a small list of improvements that I plan to make.
 If and when these improvements will flow into the program is not yet clear.

-- Undo / Revert function for each step
+- Undo / Revert support for order and knockout modes
 - Configuration of renaming or movement of files
 - Support for Exif-Data (Write Rating into EXIF)
+- Enhance summary view

 # Parameter